 The pole width of the write pole is adjusted by a defined removal of material (see Fig. 1, left).
 Conventionally, this is done by chemical mechanical polishing (CMP), where the wafer surface is ground by an abrasive and corrosive slurry.
 However, at the polishing stops the desired surface quality cannot be reached and may lead to an undesired step structure with extremely negative influence on the further processing steps, device handling, and thus device yield.

-The scia Trim 200 uses localized ion beam etching for precise adjustment of film thickness and thus the lateral width of the write pole (see Fig. 1, right).
-The ion beam is scanned over the wafer surface varying the velocity and thus the dwell time for removal of precisely the desired amount of material at each location.
+The scia Trim 200 uses localized ion beam etching for precise adjustment of film thickness, and thus the lateral width of the write pole (see Fig. 1, right).
+The ion scans with varying velocity, and thus varying dwell time over the wafer surface.
+This leads to the removal of precisely the desired amount of material at each position on the wafer.

 Since the removal rate is dependent on both the material and the angle of incidence of the ion beam with respect to the wafer surface, it is possible to tune the ratio of removal rates of the materials present in the wafer to the desired value.
 For instance, the write pole of NiFe alloy and its surrounding Al2O3 matrix can be trimmed with exactly the same rate at an ion beam incidence angle of about 55° – the width of the write pole can be set without formation of steps at the boundaries between materials on the wafer surface (see Fig. 2).

 - Pole width adjustment